dahlbyk/posh-git/readme.md

 Installing
 ----------

-0. Verify you have PowerShell 2.0 or better with $Host.Version
+0. Verify you have PowerShell 2.0 or better with $PSVersionTable.PSVersion

 1. Verify execution of scripts is allowed with `Get-ExecutionPolicy` (should be `RemoteSigned` or `Unrestricted`).
 If scripts are not enabled, run PowerShell as Administrator and call `Set-ExecutionPolicy RemoteSigned -Confirm`.